 “Navigating” was short listed for the Carmel Bird 2013 Short Story Competition and is published in the anthology The Great Unknown (ed.
 Angela Meyer) by Spineless Wonders; “a woman is led off track to a spooky but touching dead end” – Angela Meyer, “Not all the stories here are macabre.
 ‘Navigating’ by Helen Richardson is a light-hearted piece about a satnav that takes a mother of two teenagers to a grave site … The dynamic between long-suffering mother and spiky teenagers creates an amusing tone.” – Rachel Robertson ABR.
 “Whether lost, stolen, ignored or just sleeping for days, the ladies vanish … Helen Richardson’s Lucy lets her sat-nav guide her to confront her own gravestone.” – Kirsten Krauth, The Weekend Australian.

-Her story “Skink’s Lot” was short listed for The World To Come speculative fiction anthology and “Something from the Old School” was performed as part of Little Fictions, a live event run by Spineless Wonders.
+Her story “Skink’s Lot” was short listed for The World To Come speculative fiction anthology and “Something from the Old School” was performed as part of Little Fictions, a live event run by Spineless Wonders and will available as a podcast.
 “An Illustrious Past’ will be part of the Little Fictions live reading events in 2018.

 A Book in the Woods is devoted to reading, writing, publishing and the literary world.